 Skills: Demonstrated knowledge of lifeguard safety skills, aquatic event management, and water safety instruction is preferred.
 Effective organizational, management, leadership, communication, and interpersonal skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Computer literacy is required.
 A working knowledge of financial operations is preferred.

-Certifications: American Red Cross Lifeguarding, First Aid, Water Safety Instructor, and CPR/AED for the Professional Rescuer is required.
+Certifications: American Red Cross Lifeguarding, First Aid, and CPR/AED for the Professional Rescuer is required.
 Instructor certifications are preferred.
 Certified Pool Operator/Aquatic Facility Operator is preferred or the ability to obtain while employed.
 A valid Missouri Driver’s License is required or must be obtained within 30 days of employment.